pigpigyyy/Yuescript/README.md

 ## Changes

-* Add multi-line comment support.
+The original Moonscript language 0.5.0 support can be found in the `0.5.0` branch.
+Moonscript with new features is in the master branch.
+Here are the new features introduced in MoonPlus

+* Multi-line comment.
-* Add usage for symbol `\` to escape new line.
+* Usage for symbol `\` to escape new line.
 Will compile codes:
 ```Moonscript
 str = --[[
    This is a multi line comment.